-Files may be reviewed in the business office in accordance with the California Rules of Court and the following:
+Files may be reviewed in the business office in accordance with the California Rules of Court 2.400 (a) and the following:

-- A. Any person requesting to view a file is required to submit a valid California driver's license or other photo identification card; - B. Cases must be requested by case number, using form SDSC ADM-11; - C. If requested in non-sequential order, a maximum of 10 cases per day will be pulled by the clerk; - D. If requested in sequential order, a maximum of 50 cases per day will be pulled by the clerk; - E. No random searches will be accommodated. - F. Use of the Register of Actions Kiosk (ROAK) will be limited to 20 minutes if there are other members of the public waiting to use the terminal.
-(Adopted 1/1/2014)
+- A. Any person requesting to view a file is required to submit a valid California driver's license or other photo identification card; - B. Cases must be requested by case number, using form SDSC ADM-11; - C. If requested in non-sequential order, a maximum of ten cases per day will be pulled by the clerk; - D. If requested in sequential order, a maximum of fifty cases per day will be pulled by the clerk; - E. No random searches will be accommodated. - F. Use of the Register of Actions Kiosk (ROAK) will be limited to 20 minutes if there are other members of the public waiting to use the terminal. - G. Cellular phone use is prohibited within the viewing room.
+(Adopted 1/1/2014; Rev. 1/1/2015)